Symmetric products and puncturing Campana-special varieties: Introduction

 \begin{alphtheorem} Let $Y$ be a variety over $k$ and let $X$ be a quasi-projective variety.
 Let $(\phi_i \colon Y \to X)_{i \in I}$ be a family of morphisms.
 Suppose that there is a point $y_0 \in Y$ such that $\{ \phi_i(y_0)~|~i \in I\}$ is dense in $X$.
 Then the union of graphs $\bigcup \Gamma_{\phi_i}$ is dense in $Y \times X$. \end{alphtheorem}

-It remains an open problem to show that $\Sym^m(C\times E)$ is arithmetically-special (resp. geometrically-special), even for $g=m=2$.
+It remains an open problem to show that $\Sym^m(C\times E)$ is arithmetically-special (resp. geo\-me\-tri\-cal\-ly-special), even for $g=m=2$.
 If $g=m=2$, enlarging the base field $K$ appropriately, we are naturally led to investigate whether there is a collection of quadratic points $c_1, c_2,\ldots \in C$ such that the associated collection in $\Sym^2(C)(K)$ is dense and such that, for every $i=1,2,\ldots$, the rank of $E$ over the residue field $K(c_i)$ of $c_i$ is strictly larger than the rank of $E(K)$.
 However, we do not know how to prove the existence of such a collection of quadratic points.

 Note that in this paper we are mostly concerned with the specialness of symmetric powers of non-special varieties.
 It is however also natural to study the hyperbolicity of such symmetric powers.
 For example, if $S$ is a smooth projective hyperbolic variety over $\mathbb{C}$, then one can show that $\Sym^m(S)$ is also hyperbolic, under suitable assumptions (see \cite{CCR, GFP}).